pepedocs/webapi/README.md

 # webapi
-A modular HTTP API server that supports websocket connections.
+A composable/extensible HTTP API server that supports websocket connections.

 # About
 This is a submission for a certain golang assessment.
-The assessment is made to be ambiguous in terms of how it can be interpreted.
+The assessment requirements are made to be ambiguous in terms of how it can be interpreted.
 For my case, I could've just written all these into one file and the same requirements will be met.

 However, I wanted to challenge myself by implementing a composable and extensible go HTTP API server so here this is the result.